The Real Reason I Wrote Real Recovery

-Still, I wanted to open up about why I wrote it.
+Still, I wanted to open up about why I wrote this book.
 I feel like the why behind a book is sometimes just as important as the what inside a book.
-Why did I specifically choose to write about eating disorders and recovery?
-Why did I write Real Recovery?
+Why did I specifically choose to write Real Recovery?
+Here are two of the main reasons:

 1. I couldn’t not write a book about eating disorder recovery.